artainmo/DevOps/cloud/README.md

 S3 Lifecycle rules can be created to automatically move S3 objects between storage classes or delete them.
 For example you can create 'transition actions' which are rules that move objects to another storage class after some time.
 Else, 'expiration actions' are rules that delete objects after some time or delete old versions when using versioning.

 IAM policies can be used for security in S3 by determining accessibility of users towards buckets.
 Bucket policies determine accessibility of the bucket towards users but can also enforce encryption.
-Those policies are written in JSON. <br>
+Those policies are written in JSON.<br>
+For a SageMaker notebook instance to interact with S3, by default, access is limited to S3 buckets with 'sagemaker' in the name, unless S3FullAccess is added.<br>
 Lastly, for security on S3, object encryption can be used.

 * Four methods exist in S3 for encryption: